Case transfers policy

 - the place of residence of the child when:

-- the child is living in parental care (family preservation), or
+- the child is living with their parent

 - the permanency objective is adoption, permanent care or long-term out-of-home care, or